TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation: Experiments

 \section{Experiments}

 We evaluate the effectiveness of our framework under different scenarios, including the consistent and inconsistent taxonomy settings.
 For the consistent taxonomy, we follow the traditional UDA setting.
-For the inconsistent taxonomy, we build different benchmarks for TADA, including an open taxonomy setting, a coarse-to-fine taxonomy setting, and a partially-overlapping taxonomy setting.
-The DeepLabv2-ResNet101 \citep{chen2017deeplab,he2016deep} is adopted as the segmentation network.
-Experimental details for baselines and our framework training are put in the supplementary.
+For the inconsistent taxonomy, we build different benchmarks for TACS, including the open, coarse-to-fine and implicitly-overlapping taxonomy setting.
+The DeepLabv2-ResNet101 \cite{chen2017deeplab,he2016deep} is adopted as the segmentation network.
+The baselines in Table \ref{tab:open_class}-\ref{tab:partially_overlapping_class} adopt the SOTA few-shot cross-domain semantic segmentation training strategy, \ie fine-tuning~\cite{zhang2019few} and pseudo-label~\cite{olsson2021classmix}, to exploit the supervision from the few-shot labeled target domain.
+More experimental details are put in the supplementary.